Judith is attuned to her clients' needs and uses her creative problem-solving skills to further their goals in the courtroom and beyond.

 Experience

-She advised a top telecommunications company on risks associated with a number of government contracts and compliance with cloud services laws and regulations.
+Advised a top telecommunications company on risks associated with a number of government contracts and compliance with cloud services laws and regulations.

-She assisted a leading IT security consulting firm in drafting master services agreements, statements of work and subcontracting agreements.
+Assisted a leading IT security consulting firm in drafting master services agreements, statements of work and subcontracting agreements.

-Judith also helped various clients navigate the requirements for and successfully obtain COVID-19 relief appropriations, including PPP and state-administered funds.
+Helped various clients navigate the requirements for and successfully obtain COVID-19 relief appropriations, including PPP and state-administered funds.

 News & Insights